-Ion is enrolled in the PhD Program at the University of Illinois at Urbana-Champagne
+Ion is currently PhD candidate in the School of Sociology and Social Work at the University of Bucharest.

-Professor Ryan joined the faculty of the University of New Mexico in 2011, after teaching at Purdue University.
+Dr. Ryan is Associate Professor and Graduate Director at University of New Mexico.
 He offers a variety of undergraduate and graduate courses on the medieval and early modern social, cultural, and intellectual history of the Iberian Peninsula and Mediterranean Basin.
 His research and teaching foci include the intersection of magic, science, and religion in the pre-modern world, apocalyptic expectations, and apprehensions in pre-modern society, medieval relations between Christians, Muslims, and Jews, and gender and sexuality.
 He is currently working on a new monograph that investigates charlatanry and magical-themed fraud in the later Middle Ages.

 Jason Kent Aikens